alisnic/alisnic.github.com/_posts/2019-05-18-rails-logic-revisited.markdown

 developer with a lot of self esteem) I started to have very strong feelings as to how Rails code should be written.

-Fast forward 7 years, and a lot of things happened in my carreer as software developer:
+Fast forward 6 years, and a lot of things happened in my career as software developer:
 - My experience got more rich.
 I launched projects, working with a lot of different constraints and people
 - My day to day work changed.
 I climbed the company ladder, eventually ending up in the